Voice Feminization Surgery Procedure

 Post-Surgery Results

-Once a transgender woman’s larynx has been surgically modified, it becomes anatomically feminine.
+Once a person’s larynx has been surgically modified, it becomes anatomically feminine.
 As a result, the vocal pitch is elevated.

 Voice therapy is also essential to reinforce this permanent change, allowing the individual to speak naturally without having to focus or make a conscious effort before each phonation.
 However, vocal cord surgery is only one component of voice feminization in transgender women.
 It is crucial to complement the surgical procedure with voice therapy to achieve a definitive modification in vocal behavior.
 Therefore, postoperative speech therapy is strongly recommended following the surgery.